tubajack/Bootstrap-Portfolio/README.md

 Another project that I worked on was a project to build a Train Scheduler.

 To build the basic structure of the website, I used Bootstrap.

-JavaScript was used for the logic of the website. jQuery was used for functionality.
+JavaScript was used for the logic of the website.

+jQuery was used for functionality.

 Firebase was used for the database.

+**Challenge** : Trying to manipulate Firebase to get all data to display.